gridbugs/gridbugs.org/content/blog/ocaml-tooling-surprises/index.md

 to be installed just to know how to ignore them.

-I think there's an opportunity to reduce some of the friction around testing in OCaml/Dune, especially since security is one of the main selling points of OCaml.
+I think there's an opportunity to reduce some of the friction around testing in OCaml and Dune, especially since security is one of the main selling points of OCaml.
 The lower the barrier for writing tests, the more tests people will write.